 Cordées de la réussite is a scheme that guarantees professional and social inclusion of young people from all social origins, in compliance with the principle of the right to education and training for all.

-- Increasing the opportunities of young people from deprived social backgrounds to pursue higher education (including tutorials and professional networking opportunities)
+- Increasing the opportunities of young people from deprived social backgrounds and/or disabled to pursue higher education (including tutorials and professional networking opportunities)

 - Fostering access to culture and education for all (cultural trips)